t3rn/t3rn/docs/main/docs/executor/executor-breakdown.md

 At this step, the Executor first verifies the order's timestamp to confirm that the order is still within the valid time window for processing.
 Then, the system evaluates the profitability of the trade by calculating the potential gains based on the specified strategy parameters, such as minimum profit and maximum share of balance allowed per order.
 Since the order is determined to be profitable, the Executor proceeds to place a bid for the specified amount on the source network.
 After successfully bidding, the order is executed, transferring the funds to the target account on the destination network.
 The transaction is completed and confirmed with a recorded transaction hash, ensuring the process was successfully finalized without errors.

-After execution, the cross-chain order must undergo an attestation step to confirm its validity across networks.
+After execution, the crosschain order must undergo an attestation step to confirm its validity across networks.
 The attestation process verifies that the transaction details are consistent and recognized on all relevant networks.
 The `TransferCommitApplied` event serves as an inclusion proof, indicating that the transaction has been successfully validated and included in the network state.
 This step is crucial for ensuring the correctness of the executed transaction and securing the reward distribution process.

 ```
 🌺➡️ TransferCommitApplied event received